box/developer.box.com/content/guides/embed/ui-elements/theming-branding.md

 related_resources: []
 ---

-# Theming & Branding for Box UI Elements
+# Themes & Branding for Box UI Elements

-With branding & theming for Box UI Elements you can customize the look and behavior of your embedded Box component to your enterprise's requirements.
+With branding & themes for Box UI Elements you can customize the look and behavior of your embedded Box component to your enterprise's requirements.
 The tool provides a real-time live preview for an easy adjustment of the theme.